CamilYed/readable-tests-by-example/README.md

 ```

 ### Example
-If you want to know how to bring your tests to the following state, be sure to read my artiche on[Allegro Tech Blog](https://blog.allegro.tech/2022/02/readable-tests-by-example.html).
+If you want to know how to bring your tests to the following state, see my artiche on[Allegro Tech Blog](https://blog.allegro.tech/2022/02/readable-tests-by-example.html).

 ```groovy